jadecobra/gym/python_tdd/docs/08_CLASSES.md

 # How to write classes in python

-We will will step through classes in python using Test Driven Development
+We will step through classes in python using Test Driven Development

 ## Prerequisites